-Since cement is one of the most expensive ingredients in concrete, many capital efficiency-centric innovations will aim to replace or reduce the quantity of cement required to produce quality concrete.
-These innovations include the use of supplementary cementitious materials and, more recently, carbon capture and utilisation technology.
+Since cement is one of the most expensive ingredients in concrete, many capital efficiencycentric innovations will aim to replace or reduce the quantity of cement required to produce quality concrete.
+These innovations include the use of supplementary cementitious materials and, more recently, carbon capture and utilization technology.

-Supplementary Cementitious Materials (SCMs)
+Supplementary Cementitious Materials